What is the treatment of accommodative strabismus?

-The application of dressings will not be necessary, nor the removal of sutures, since absorbable sutures are used and will dissolve within 7-10 days.
+The application of dressings will not be necessary, nor will the removal of sutures, since absorbable sutures are used which will dissolve in 7-10 days.
 Although the complexity of each case should be taken into account, in general, the patient will be able to resume normal daily activity after a few days, provided they avoid more strenuous activity, high-impact sports and swimming.
-In the case of younger children, a period of 15 days off school school, is often necessary after surgery.
+In the case of younger children, a period of 15 days off school, is often necessary after surgery.

-It’s important to bear in mind that among a percentage of patients will require more than one surgical intervention.
+It is important to bear in mind that a percentage of patients will require more than one surgical intervention.

 As with any invasive surgery, strabismus surgery is not risk-free.
 Although uncommon given the nature of the extraocular surgical approach, these risks must be highlighted.

-Intraoperative: risks inherent in anaesthesia, haemorrhage, scleral perforation, difficulty isolating the muscles during reintervention.
+Intraoperative: risks inherent in anaesthesia, haemorrhage, scleral perforation and difficulty isolating the muscles during reintervention.

 Postoperative: infection, cysts and conjunctival scars, allergic reaction to stitching, undercorrection or overcorrection (unsatisfactory eye alignment), diplopia (double vision).